saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Defining a class in its own file gives it room to grow as the program scales up over time.
 - A class is often declared in a file matching its name, but it does not have to be.
 - You can define multiple classes in the same file.
-- The class body holds definitions for the class’s behavior and data.
 - Classes are **first class citizen**.
 - **No need** of **new** operator when **instantiating** classes.
 - Classes by **default** are **final**, so you cannot inherit from them.
 You need to declare class as **open** to **inherit** from them.